unraid/docs/docs/legacy/FAQ/Transferring_Files_from_a_Network_Share_to_unRAID.md

 `mount -t cifs //workstation/share /work`

-(Substitute name of your workstation for \'workstation\', and it will probably prompt you for a workstation user name/password).
+(Substitute name of your workstation for 'workstation', and it will probably prompt you for a workstation user name/password).

-Copy all the files and folders from the workstation\'s share to a disk share on the server:
+Copy all the files and folders from the workstation's share to a disk share on the server:

 `cp -r /work/* /mnt/disk1`